Xuanzang: Kingdoms of Sravasti Kushinagara, Baranasi, Nepala

 In Fascicle 7, Xuanzang describes five countries.
-He starts with Baranasi (now Varanasi), stating the country has Ganges river to its west.
+He starts with Baranasi, stating the country has Ganges river to its west.
 The city is densely populated, with tightly packed homes in its lanes.
 The people are "enormously wealthy", mild and courteous by nature.
 Few here believe in Buddhism, most are heretics (Hindus).
 The country has over thirty Buddhist monasteries with three thousand monks studying Hinayana.
 There are over one hundred deva temples, most dedicated to Mahesvara (Shiva).
 Some of these heretic followers go naked and smear their bodies with ash.
 On the west bank of Varana river near Baranasi, is a great stupa that is 100 feet tall and was built by Ashoka.
 Before it is a standing green-stone pillar polished as smooth as a mirror, states Xuanzang.
 He describes many more stupas, pillars and monasteries in Baranasi country.

 After Baranasi, he visits the country of Garjanapati, where he finds the Aviddhakarna monastery that is "very exquisitely" carved with decorative sculptures.
 It is lush with flowers, with reflections in the pond nearby.
-From there he heads north of Ganges and visits a large Narayana temple (Vishnu).
+From there he heads north of Ganges and visits a large Narayana temple.
 It has storied pavilions and terraces, the numerous deva statues are "carved from stone with the most exquisite craftsmanship".
-About thirty li to the east of this Narayana temple is a Ashoka built stupa, with a twenty feet high pillar and lion image on its top.
+About thirty li to the east of this Narayana temple is an Ashoka built stupa, with a twenty feet high pillar and lion image on its top.
 From there he walked to Vaishali, where says Xuanzang, people are honest and simple by custom.
 They study both orthodox Buddhist and heterodox non-Buddhist doctrines.
 The country of Vaishali has hundreds of monasteries, but only a few have monks and are in good condition.
 He describes the Svetapura monastery with lofty buildings and magnificent pavilions.

 After Vaishali, he headed north and reached the country of Vriji.
 This country mostly venerates the non-Buddhist deva temples and doctrines, states Xuanzang.
 It has over ten monasteries with less than a thousand Buddhist monks.
 He then travelled to the country of Nepala, near the Snow Mountains.
 It has many flowers and fruits, yaks and two-headed birds.
 The people here, says Xuanzang, are rude and disparaging by nature, but skilled in craftsmanship.
 Their Buddhist monasteries and deva temples touch each other, and people simultaneously believe in Buddhist and non-Buddhist doctrines.
 The country has two thousand monks who study Hinayana and Mahayana teachings.

 Kingdoms of Magadha, Iranaparvata, Champa, Kajangala, Kamarupa

 In Fascicle 8 of the travelogue, Xuanzang begins with the country of Magadha.
 The country and its capital is sparsely populated.
 A fertile land, it produces a fragrant form of rice with extraordinary lustre.
 It regularly floods during the monsoon season, and during these months one can use a boat to travel.
 People are honest and simple here, and they revere Buddhism.
 Magadha has fifty monasteries and over ten thousand monks.
-It also has tens of deva' temples.
+It also has tens of deva temples.